cyprus327/sofren/README.md

 - Single file with as few a 0 other headers, can be 100% standalone
 - Cross platform multithreading (Windows or pthreads)
 - Perspective correct texture mapping (currently only .bmp image support)
+- Phong shading, with directional and sphere lights
+- Custom font format (.srft, see [sfr-fontmaker]([https://g](https://github.com/cyprus327/sfr-fontmaker))
 - Transparency (known limitation / bug, see the bottom of this README)
-- Gouraud shading with a directional light
 - OBJ mesh loading (requires `stdio.h`)
 - Customizable math implementations (system or bundled)
 - Primitive drawing (triangles, cubes, billboards)